aufbakanleitung/sam-change-detection/README.md

 sam local invoke "ChangeDetectFunction" -e tests/tuinwijck.json --env-vars env.json
 ```

+The env.json contains the SLACK_WEBHOOK variable, and is not included in the repository for security reasons.
+Add your own webhook to test.

 ## Deploy
 The infrastucture as code is defined in the template.yaml in SAM Cloudformation code.
 You can deploy like this:
 ```bash